FAQ's

 • All appraisals are strictly confidential

 Yes.
-We also appraise horse trailers, english & western tack, veterinary medical equipment, frozen semen, frozen embryos, and Intracytoplasmic Sperm Injection (ICSI) breeding doses.
-As a division of Daventry Appraisal Services Ltd., we also regularly appraise livestock such as cattle, goats, and sheep, as well as farm equipment.
-Daventry Appraisal Services is also known in the industry as the go-to appraiser for obscure and exotic animals.
-We have extensive experience appraising breeding and show dogs, breeding and show cats, animal actors for film & television, as well as game, exotic, and endangered animals (both land and marine) for various private zoos, aquariums, sanctuaries, and non-profit organizations throughout North America.
+In addition to horses, we regularly appraise horse trailers, english and western tack, veterinary medical equipment, frozen semen, frozen embryos, and Intracytoplasmic Sperm Injection (ICSI) breeding doses.
+As a division of Daventry Appraisal Services, our expertise extends well beyond the equine industry.
+We regularly appraise livestock, including cattle, goats, and sheep, as well as farm machinery and agricultural equipment.
+Daventry Appraisal Services is also widely recognized for appraising rare, unusual, and exotic animals.
+Our experience includes breeding and show dogs, breeding and show cats, animal actors for film and television, and a wide variety of game, exotic, and endangered species—both terrestrial and marine—for private zoos, aquariums, sanctuaries, conservation organizations, and other non-profit institutions throughout North America.

 This is the highest price, estimated in terms of money, that an informed buyer would pay for a particular horse on any given day.